thomassuedbroecker/multi-tenancy-frontend-operator/README.md

 The source code of the example frontend application is available in the open sourced GitHub project [multi-tenancy-frontend](https://github.com/IBM/multi-tenancy-frontend).

-## The project is related to following blog posts
+## The project is related to following blog posts:

 ### LOCAL DEVELOPMENT